« Good Practice Guide

 If you have a marine VHF radio then raise an alert using Channel 16.

 The Dorset coast is one of the most popular diving locations in the UK, with its wealth of wrecks and scenic reef dives to explore.
 In Dorset there is a wide choice of modern charter boats for hire, diving schools offering PADI or BSAC courses, and many dive shops, as well as plenty of diver-friendly accommodation.
 If you have your own boat there are lots of slipways to launch from (check them out on the iCoast map).
 There are also many locations where shore diving is possible.

 What do I need?

-Diving should only be carried out if you are either a certified diver or with a qualified instructor.
+Diving in Dorset should only be carried out if you are either a certified diver or with a qualified instructor.
 If you have your own gear ensure that it is all in excellent working order.
 If you do not have the kit then dive shops offer kit-hire.
 If you fancy giving it ago and want to learn to dive most dive schools or clubs will offer try-dives – check them out on the iCoast map.

 When is the best time to do it?

 The UK dive season generally runs from March to October, when the water is warmer, seas calmer and visibility is generally better.
 Many of the charter boats will be out of the water over winter but a few offer year-round diving, particularly in Weymouth & Portland, so it’s worth checking.
 And of course, you can shore-dive all year round – providing conditions are safe.

 Off the Dorset coast wrecks are a big attraction for most divers with large structures covered with wildlife.
 Dorset waters also have some of the best rocky reef habitats in the UK, where you can often see sea anemones, crabs, different types of sponges, corals and the rare pink sea fan.
 Fish to look out for include: wrasse, pollock, cuttlefish bass, and the large trigger fish.

 Do your bit:

 Follow these steps: